alibaba/pipcook/docs/spec/plugin.md

 ## Plugin Category

-We have defined the following plugin categories for machine learning lifecycle.
+We have defined the following plugin categories for the machine learning lifecycle.

 - [`dataCollect(args: ArgsType): Promise<void>`][] downloads from data source, which is stored in corresponding unified dataset.
 - [`dataAccess(args: ArgsType): Promise<UniDataset>`][] gets the dataset ready in loader and compatible with later model.